Other 1999 Group Shows

 In 1999, the world population surpassed six billion, the Millennium Dome opened (just in time) in London, and Josh Agle took part in four group art shows.

 Uncommercial Art By Commercial Artists

 The Uncommercial Art By Commercial Artists was held at the La Luz de Jesus Gallery in Los Angeles, California from 5th to the 28th March 1999.
 This second annual juried group art invitation invited commercial illustrators to submit work of a more personal nature.
-Josh Agle contributed one of the one hundred and fifty works shown, possibly Harlequin with Weapons (sized 15″x 19″)?
+Josh Agle contributed one of the one hundred and fifty works shown, Harlequin with Weapons (sized 15″x 19″)?

 KROQ Weenie Roast & Luau